 So you can rank in the top 10 by being different to the status quo of what most of the websites are optimised for.
 But there are only 1 or 2 spots for these outliers, and it is naturally easier to get in line and compete for 8 or 9 spots on the first page of Google.

-The best method is to create content that is better than what is ranking in the top 10 on Google.
-You do this by going more in-depth on the topic than other websites, or you add extra things that other websites might not have like images, video, graphs and charts.
-Basically the goal should be – how do you make your webpage more useful in regards to solving the user intent than the competition.
+The best method is to create content that’s better than what is ranking in the top 10 on Google.
+You do this by going more in-depth on the topic than other websites or adding extra things that other websites might not have like images, video, graphs, and charts.
+Basically, the goal should be to make your web page more useful in solving user intent than the competition.

-If a user can go to your webpage and not have to go to any others on the first page of Google, this is exactly what you should be aiming for.
-For example, If your competition has written 1000 words on the topic then you can write 1500 or 2000 words.
+If a user can go to your webpage and not have to go to any others on the first page of Google, great!
+This is exactly what you should be aiming for.
+For example, If your competition has written 1000 words on the topic, you can write 1500 or 2000 words.
 This will let you go further in-depth and talk about related topics in greater detail.

 The easiest way of doing this method is to go on all the top 10 pages, copy and paste their best content into a document and use that as inspiration to write your own unique content.

 Another important point is to figure out how people search for your business, product, or service.
 You know all the technical lingo of your industry, but your customers may not.
 This means they may be searching for things that mean the same but are put in a completely different way.